codesandbox/codesandbox-client/packages/homepage/content/docs/3-deployment.md

 ## Vercel

-To deploy to Vercel (https://vercel.com), access the Preferences menu and select the Integrations tab, then log into your Vercel account.
+To deploy to [Vercel](https://vercel.com), access the Preferences menu and select the Integrations tab, then log into your Vercel account.

 ### Deploying